 Stoudemire revealed six years ago that he discovered he had Jewish roots through his mother.
 Since then, he has embraced and ventured to learn more about those roots, including several visits to Israel.
 Stoudemire also became part-owner of his current team in Israel.
 It’s a role he’ll sacrifice now that he’s a player, saying he’ll sell his shares of the team to the team’s majority owner.

 Meanwhile, Casspi will land in Israel on Thursday to kick off a campaign to improve the country’s image in the United States and to encourage Americans to fight boycott and sanctions directed towards Israel.
 He’ll be accompanied by many sports stars including fellow NBA players Iman Shumpert, Shawn Marion, Rudy Gay, UFC fighters George St. Pierre, T.J.
 Dillashaw, WNBA player Alysha Clark, and Jewish American actor Jeremy Piven.

 “We worked day and night for this journey,” said an enthusiastic Casspi.
 “We are continuing in our work to change public and youth opinion in the US, to create as positive an image of Israel as possible.”

 In July 2015, Casspi lead his first week-long boycott and sanctions fight in Israel.
 Seven NBA players joined him in attending events, touring of Israel, and participating in outreach initiatives.
 Following the campaign, Casspi founded the Omri Casspi Foundation.
-The foundation helped raise money for selected non-profits Yad Ezrah Organization, Israel Children's Cancer Foundation, and Shalva Organization.
+The foundation helped raise money for selected non-profits Yad Ezrah Organization (page doesn’t exist), Israel Children’s Cancer Foundation, and Shalva Organization.